AI-SDC/SACRO-ML/docs/source/index.rst

 ..
 Documentation master file

-Welcome to the AI-SDC documentation!
+Welcome to the SACRO-ML documentation!
 ====================================

 .. toctree::